adheteguhdev/award-api/README.md

 - `DOCKER_MONGO_PORT`: to specify host port that will be mapped by docker mongodb

 ## Run project
+By default if award-api running the url is [http://localhost:3001](http://localhost:3001)

 - Start app must to build first with `$ yarn compile` and then `$ yarn start`
 ```bash
 yarn compile